eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 -  ``HelloWorldData.hpp``
 -  ``HelloWorldData.cpp``

-When using CMake to build the application, this step is hidden, and is done automatically.
-For building with CMake, refer to `building the Hello World example. <#build-the-dds-cxx-hello-world-example>`__
+When using CMake to build the application, this step is hidden and is done automatically.
+For building with CMake, refer to `building the HelloWorld example. <#build-the-dds-cxx-hello-world-example>`__

-``HelloWorldData.hpp`` and ``HelloWorldData.cpp`` files contain the data type of the messages that are shared.
+``HelloWorldData.hpp`` and ``HelloWorldData.cpp`` files contain the data type of messages that are shared.

 DDS CXX Hello World Business Logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As well as from the ``HelloWorldData`` data type files that the *DDS CXX
-Hello World* example uses to send messages, the *DDS CXX Hello World!*
+Hello World* example used to send messages, the *DDS CXX Hello World!*
-example also contains two application-level source files
+the example also contains two application-level source files
 (``subscriber.cpp`` and ``publisher.cpp``), containing the business
 logic.